• 35, 1st Main Rd, Munireddy layout, Bandepalya, Garvebhavi Palya, Bengaluru, 560068

 The Indian agriculture sector is valued at over $370 billion.
 It employs 40% of the population and contributes nearly 20% of India’s GDP.
 Agritech is vital to ensuring our nation’s food security issues.
 A 2020 E&Y study estimated that the Indian agritech market could reach $24 billion in the next 4 years.
 Another study put the number at $35 billion.

-Over 1,300 Indian startups are working in this space as of October 2021.
+Over 1,300 Indian startups are working in the Agritech space as of October 2021.
 They use AI, ML, IoT and other digital technologies to improve productivity, efficiency, revenue and profitability for farmers.
 In 2020, Indian agritech startups received $242 million in funding in just ten months.

-These startups offer a range of products and services including sensors, signal conditioning, processing and security, power management, connectivity, and positioning.
-As a precision-engineering EMS manufacturer, Podrain works with IoT-driven agritech startups to create the hardware required for smart farming.
+These Agritech startups offer a range of products and services including sensors, signal conditioning, processing and security, power management, connectivity, and positioning.
+As a precision-engineering EMS manufacturer, Podrain works with IoT-driven Agritech startups to create the hardware required for smart farming.
 Some of the many applications are:

 Precision agriculture and farm management.